 This example is based on the person working for a qualified public service employer and filing their paperwork correctly.

 What am I comparing - paying ~$190K over 8 years at a monthly rate of $1849 or file into the recommended income-driven plan and public service loan forgiveness program to pay $414 monthly, a total of $66,588 and get $131K forgiven.
 LoanSense can immediately help you file into the plan.

 - ~$1500 monthly.
 You can use the difference to buy a house or save for retirement

-The two tools allow people to perform the analysis --essentially somebody may say "I want to get out of debt in 5 years" but if this means you have to pay ~$2600 monthly versus paying $414 and use those funds for other wealth building opportunities, is it worth getting out of debt soon?
+The two tools allow people to perform the analysis --essentially somebody may say "I want to get out of debt in 5 years" but if this means you have to pay ~$2600 monthly versus paying $414 and use those funds for other wealth-building opportunities, is it worth getting out of debt sooner?
+NO.

-These numbers only serve as an example to help you perform your own analysis and does not imply that you will experience these same exact level of student loan forgiveness.
-It is completely dependent upon the level of debt you are in, your annual earning, the number of dependents you have and a few other factors.
+These numbers only serve as an example to help you perform your own analysis and do not imply that you will experience the same exact level of student loan forgiveness.
+It is completely dependent upon the level of debt you are in, your annual earnings, the number of dependents you have, and a few other factors.

 If you have any questions, contact us at email@example.com.